How to upload Test Cases into Test Steps Designer

 With FB SP3 this option is also required in case you want to upload the test case directly into a node in Solution Documentation.

 |Solution/Branch||Here you select the Solution / Branch context in which the executables are maintained.|

 |Validate only||You can activate this option in case you want to validate your file content without creating a test case.|

 And that’s it!
 You will get a status message after the upload is done that tells you about success or failure.
 If everything went well you will find your test case(s) immediately in Test Steps Designer by navigating to “All Test Cases” or the respective folder to which you uploaded them.

-With FB SP3 the upload functionality has been further enhanced:
+With the latest SPs of Focused Build the upload functionality has been further enhanced:

 - Direct Upload into Solution Documentation (details see below)

-- Further attributes (Strict Step Sequence, Testing Mode)
+- Further attributes (Strict Step Sequence, Testing Mode, Status Schema, Customer Fields)